 - A. MPI Standards: Products shall comply with MPI standards indicated and shall be listed in its "MPI Approved Products Lists." - B. Material Compatibility: - 1.
 Materials for use within each paint system shall be compatible with one another and substrates indicated, under conditions of service and application as demonstrated by manufacturer, based on testing and field experience. - 2.
-For each coat in a paint system, products shall be recommended in writing by topcoat manufacturers for use in paint system and on substrate indicated. - C. Paint Manufacturer: PPG Glidden Professional and Devoe High Performance Coatings - D. Colors: As indicated: - 1.
-All Walls, Soffit: Ultra Hide 250 Interior Eggshell 1402-010 to Match Sherwin-Williams, Snowbound SW 7004. - 2.
-Accent Walls (AC-1): Ultra Hide 250 Interior Eggshell 1402-010 to Match Benjamin Moore, Kensington Blue 840.
-(Location indicated on drawings) - 3.
-Interior Door Frames: (PNT-2)Devflex HP Semi-Gloss, Devoe, Architectural Brown (Verify in Field to match existing)
+For each coat in a paint system, products shall be recommended in writing by topcoat manufacturers for use in paint system and on substrate indicated. - C. Colors: As indicated: - 1.
+PNT-1 Walls, soffits, columns: To Match Benjamin Moore, Silvery Moon 1604. - 2.
+PNT-2 Walls, soffits, columns: To Match Sherwin-Williams, Snowbound SW 7004. - 3.
+AC-1 Accent paint: To Match Sherwin Williams, Cosmos SW6528. - 4.
+Painted doors and window frames: To match Devoe, Architectural Brown. - 5.
+Painted interior door frames: To match prefinished aluminum door frames.

 - A. Examine substrates and conditions, with Applicator present, for compliance with requirements for maximum moisture content and other conditions affecting performance of the Work. - B. Maximum Moisture Content of Substrates: When measured with an electronic moisture meter as follows: - 1.
-Gypsum Board: 12 percent. - C. Gypsum Board Substrates: Verify that finishing compound is sanded smooth.

-- D. Verify suitability of substrates, including surface conditions and compatibility, with existing finishes and primers. - E. Proceed with coating application only after unsatisfactory conditions have been corrected. - 1.
-Application of coating indicates acceptance of surfaces and conditions.
+Gypsum Board: 12 percent. - C. Gypsum Board Substrates: Verify that finishing compound is sanded smooth. - D. Verify suitability of substrates, including surface conditions and compatibility, with existing finishes and primers. - E. Proceed with coating application only after unsatisfactory conditions have been corrected.